-Section 2.16 of this FCA guidance sets out the FCA's view of what categories of person should be treated as PEPs in the UK (building on the above).
+Section FCA guidance sets out the FCA's view of what categories of person should be treated as PEPs in the UK (building on the above).

 6.19.3.2 Identifying a PEP

 R35(1) requires you to have appropriate risk management systems and procedures to determine whether a client or beneficial owner is a PEP.